When Can I Register For The GL Test?

 Passport Photos Are Expensive.
 Are There Any Cheaper Ways To Get These?

-Basically, you can take a photo headshot of your child (normally up against a blank wall) and then use a website to create multiple passport sized photos onto a single photo size, which you then take to Boots (or other, similar place) to get printed.
+Basically, you can take a photo headshot of your child (normally up against a blank wall) and then use a website to create multiple passport sized photos onto a single photo size, which you then print of photo paper, take it to Boots, or send it off to get printed.

-Check out one of these free website below to do this:
+Check out these free websites below for some ideas: